 Note: This is an important process in the success of your company.
 Once you get State approval, you will then submit your permit application through the local cities’ Zoning department.
 This must be approved prior to confirming your space with the landlord or owner, so it is understood that by accomplishing this will expedite your ‘Opening process’.

 - Your attorney is your best friend.
-Make sure when obtaining an attorney they are very familiar with cannabis laws not just in Texas but in all states.
-They need to actively be following these markets to ensure you have the best chance in not making a drastic innocent error.
+Make sure when obtaining an attorney they are very familiar with cannabis laws, not just in Texas but in all states.
+They need to actively be following these markets to ensure you have the best chance of not making a drastic innocent error.

 If you are interested in joining the Texas Cannabis community as an entrepreneur, the time is now!
-North Texas Cannabis Group is located in the Dallas-Fort Worth metroplex and provides routine meetings, both macro and micro events.
-You can find them on Facebook.
-Green Seed Nation, an accelerator program founded by Rick Martinez, is in the San Antonio area.
-Both companies are committed to providing up to date information on the next steps here and what the landscape is looking like in the days to come.
+North Texas Cannabis Group is located in the Dallas-Fort Worth metroplex and provides routine meetings, both macro- and micro-eventss.
+Texas NORML and Foundation for Informed Texas also provide a variety of resources.

 So what’s the next step Texas?
 Get involved with local groups.
 Educate everyone you know.
 Vote.
 Begin your business plan.
 Take comprehensive educational courses.
 Most importantly, don’t get discouraged.
 The growing trend in the United States is moving in a positive direction for us, and the larger we stand together the more powerful we will be.